ndexbio/ndex-python/README.md

 ##### **set_read_only(network_id, value)**

-* ets the read-only flag of the network specified by network_id to value.
+* Sets the read-only flag of the network specified by network_id to value.

 * The type of value is boolean (True or False).